 Property bonds involve a risk that you will lose some or all of your investment.
-As the often-heard disclaimer goes your capital is at risk and returns are not guaranteed.
+As the often-heard disclaimer goes, your capital is at risk.
+Your returns are not guaranteed.

-While it is true that if the borrower defaults, or even becomes insolvent, the lender will have a legal charge over the security that has been pledged there is always a risk that this will prove insufficient to repay the lender’s investment.
+While it is true that if the borrower defaults or even becomes insolvent, the lender will have a legal charge over the security that has been pledged, there is always a risk that this will prove insufficient to repay the investment.

 With property bonds, the individual investor must assess the relevant project together with the riskiness of the investment.
-They should look at the experience and track record of the borrower and the viability of their project.
+They should look at the bond issuer's experience and the viability of their project.
 They should consider whether the security provided adequately secures their investment for themselves.
-They should consider the asset to liability ratio for that particular bond.
+They should consider the asset-to-liability ratio for that particular bond.

 Interest rates offered by property bonds are not directly linked to the base rate.
 Interest rates are based on a meeting point between what borrowers are willing to pay and what lenders are willing to lend at.

-Property bonds currently on the market offer interest rates between around 4% and 15%.
+Property bonds currently on the market offer interest rates between 4% and 15%.

 The interest rate on a particular property bond will generally relate to its term and how risky the investment is considered to be.
-Shorter-term bonds normally offer lower interest rates and longer-term bonds higher interest rates.
-A high-interest rate normally means that the project that the bond is financing is considered relatively risky.
+Shorter-term bonds tend to offer lower interest rates.
+Long-term bonds tend to have higher interest rates.
+High interest can mean that the project being financed is considered relatively risky.

-Investors in property bonds should carefully consider the relevant project.
-They should consider both what interest rate is acceptable to them alongside how much (or little) risk they are comfortable with.
+Investors in property bonds should carefully consider the project in question and ponder what the interest rate says about it.
+They should also know how much (or little) risk they are comfortable with.

 Who are Property Bonds Suitable For?

-Property bonds are a financial vehicle for companies who want to raise finance for property projects, and investors who are interested in investing in property projects.
-Property bonds may be issued by property developers, construction companies or builders for example.
+Property bonds are a financial vehicle for companies who want to raise finance for property projects and investors interested in investing in property projects.
+They tend to be issued by property developers, construction companies and builders.

-Property bonds are not suitable for all investors.
-They are only available to certain types of investors.
-That is, investors who understand how this type of bond works and accept the risks they can involve.
+They are not suitable for all investors and are only available to certain kinds of investors.
+That is the kind of investor who understands how this type of bond works and accepts the risks they involve.

-Property bonds are not considered to be savings nor an ordinary retail investment.
-Those who offer property bonds are only permitted to offer them to, and accept investments from, those who are considered to be high net worth individuals or certified or self-certified sophisticated investors.
+Property bonds are not considered to be savings or ordinary retail investments.
+Those who offer property bonds are only permitted to accept investments from high-net-worth individuals or certified (or self-certified) sophisticated investors.

-High net worth individuals or HNWIs are those whose net annual income is over £100,000 or who have net assets worth over £250,000.
-Sophisticated investors are generally those who hold a directorship with a company with a turnover exceeding £1m, have previously made certain types of investments or have certain professional experience in finance and can confirm that they understand the risks.
+High net worth individuals or HNWIs are either those whose net annual income is over £100,000 or those whose net assets are over £250,000.
+Sophisticated investors are those who hold a directorship with a company with a turnover exceeding £1m, have previously made certain investments, or whose professional experience in finance confirms that they understand the risks.

 Property bonds can be bought directly from a property development or investment company.
-However, they are usually offered by, and purchased through, a lender or intermediary who specialises in property bonds.
+However, they are usually purchased through a lender or intermediary: a specialist.

 Investors should always take their own independent financial and tax advice before investing or considering an investment in, property bonds.